Architectures of Exoplanetary Systems. III: Eccentricity and Mutual Inclination Distributions of AMD-stable Planetary Systems: Results

 Before we describe all the new results using our maximum AMD model, we first show how well this model fits the \Kepler{} data in comparison to the previous two--Rayleigh model.
 To facilitate direct comparison, we use the same summary statistics and distance function from \citet{HFR2020} (i.e., $\mathcal{D}_{W,1}$).
-In Figure \ref{fig:model_split_bprp}, we plot the marginal distributions of a simulated \textit{observed catalogue} from our maximum AMD model (bold blue and red histograms), with the \Kepler{} DR25 catalogue over-plotted (shaded blue and red histograms) for comparison.
-We split the observed catalogues (both simulated and real) into two halves at the median stellar $b_p-r_p-E^*$ color, as we fit to the marginal distributions of each of the bluer and redder samples simultaneously (\S\ref{SummaryStats}).
-The parameters used to generate this catalogue are listed in Table \ref{tab:param_fits}.
+In Figure \ref{fig:model_split_bprp}, we plot the marginal distributions of a simulated \textit{observed catalog} from our maximum AMD model (bold blue and red histograms), with the \Kepler{} DR25 catalog over-plotted (shaded blue and red histograms) for comparison.
+We split the observed catalogs (both simulated and real) into two halves at the median stellar $b_p-r_p-E^*$ color, as we fit to the marginal distributions of each of the bluer and redder samples simultaneously (\S\ref{SummaryStats}).
+The parameters used to generate this catalog are listed in Table \ref{tab:param_fits}.

 Overall, the maximum AMD model performs very well for reproducing the observed \Kepler{} data in terms of these marginal distributions.
-The marginal distributions of observables from the best--fitting observed catalogues generated from this model are almost indistinguishable by eye from those generated from the two--Rayleigh model.
+The marginal distributions of observables from the best--fitting observed catalogs generated from this model are almost indistinguishable by eye from those generated from the two--Rayleigh model.
 In Appendix Figures \ref{fig:dists1_KS} \& \ref{fig:dists1_AD}, we show histograms of the individual weighted distance terms for each of our summary statistics, for KS and AD versions of $\mathcal{D}_{W,1}$, respectively.
 While we are able to choose a smaller distance threshold (for both KS and AD) for the new model compared to the old model to achieve a similar efficiency in the rate of accepted points, this is at least partially due to the fact that the old model involves more free parameters.
 The best distances achieved are similar for the two models.
 Thus, while it is unclear if the maximum AMD model provides a significantly better fit to the \Kepler{} data as the two--Rayleigh model, it is at least as good of a description.